 St-Trophime Church history

-Arles was one of the earliest settlements in Gaul to have had a Christian presence and a church has existed on the site of St-Trophime since the fifth century.
-St-Trophime itself was constructed in around the twelfth century and originally served as a cathedral.
+Arles was one of the earliest settlements in Gaul to have had a Christian presence and a church has existed on the site of St-Trophime since the 5th century.
+St-Trophime itself was constructed in around the 12th century and originally served as a cathedral.

-It was also renovated in the fifteenth century, accounting for the fact that some of its features are gothic in style, such as its choir.
-St. Trophime stands on the site of a fifth-century basilica dedicated to St. Stephen, the first Christian martyr.
+It was also renovated in the 15th century, accounting for the fact that some of its features are gothic in style, such as its choir.
+St. Trophime stands on the site of a 5th-century basilica dedicated to St. Stephen, the first Christian martyr.

 In the Middle Ages, St-Trophime was one of the French sites along a famous Christian pilgrimage to the Spanish church of Santiago de Compostela.